MuhammadUsmanAslam/Portfolio/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: Github Pages

 <p align="right">(<a href="#readme-top">back to top</a>)</p>